 Right now only three percent of the beef produced in the U.S. is grass-fed, and already, thousands of animals are killed or displaced to protect livestock.
 The USDA’s Animal Damage Control (ADC) program was established in 1931 with the purpose of suppressing, exterminating and “managing” wildlife that are deemed detrimental to livestock.
 In 1997, for marketing and image purposes, the federal government changed the name of the ADC to “Wildlife Services.”
 At the same time, they coined the motto “Living with Wildlife.”

 Wildlife Services “provides Federal leadership and expertise to resolve wildlife conflicts and create a balance that allows people and wildlife to coexist peacefully.”

-I don’t know if it’s just me, but I don’t see how the term “peacefully co-existing” can include killing other sentient beings.
-Yet Wildlife Services regularly do just that by killing native species through poisoning, trapping, snaring, “denning*”, shooting, and aerial gunning.
+It seems odd that anyone would believe the term “peacefully co-existing” can include killing other sentient beings.
+Yet Wildlife Services regularly does just that by killing native species through poisoning, trapping, snaring, “denning*”, shooting, and aerial gunning.

 The list of animals that Wildlife Services are sanctioned to displace or kill include, but are not limited to, wild horses, badgers, black bears, bobcats, coyotes, gray fox, red fox, mountain lions, opossum, raccoons, striped skunks, beavers, nutrias, porcupines, prairie dogs, black birds, cattle egrets, and starlings.
 This list is long, but it is not exhaustive.
 And while Wildlife Services are finding new ways to “peacefully co-exist” with native species, domestic dogs, cats and threatened/endangered species are often unintentionally killed as well.
 Even with these deaths unaccounted for, Wildlife Services are still said to intentionally kill more than 1.5 million wild animals annually.
 All of this is in large part paid for with your tax dollars!